MakeSchool-Tutorials/App-Store-Dataset-Tutorial/P01-Checking-Out-Our-Data/content.md

 Think about some of the questions you ended up answering in this tutorial.

-- What's the <strong>average byte size</strong> of mobile apps?
+- What's the **average byte size** of mobile apps?
-- How many apps are <strong>free vs. paid</strong>?
+- How many apps are **free vs. paid**?
-- How many mobile apps are games and what is the general categorical distribution of <strong>apps by genre</strong>?
+- How many mobile apps are games and what is the general categorical distribution of **apps by genre**?
-- What are the <strong>most popular mobile games</strong> by total popular rating?
+- What are the **most popular mobile games** by total popular rating?

-## **Answer these questions in a custom Markdown or text file and be prepared to share your responses with others.**
+## **Answer these questions in a Markdown or text file and be prepared to share your responses with others.**

 ---

 ## Stretch Challenges

+> NOTE: Include in tutorial and in stretch how to decide which questions are beyond scope.

-- Come up with at least **five more questions** from the dataset.
-(You do not have to answer them!)
+- Come up with at least **five more questions** that could be answered with the dataset. *(You do not have to answer them!)*
 - Explore the SeaBorn documentation and construct at least **one additional unique visualization**.